azat-co/practicalnode/chapter4/chapter4.md

 <p>The Comprehensive Book on Express.js</p>
 ```

-## Iteration (each)
+## Iteration (`each`)

 In Handlebars, `each` is one of the built-in helpers; it allows you to iterate through objects and arrays.
 Inside the block, we can use `@key` for the former (objects), and `@index` for the later (arrays).
 In addition, each item is referred to as `this`.
-When an item is an object itself, `this` can be omitted and just the property name is used to reference the value of that property.
+When an item is an object itself, `this` can be omitted, and just the property name is used to reference the value of that property.

 The following are examples of the `each` helper block in Handlebars: